 What are the China family visa requirements?

-Applicants for a Chinese family visa must provide the following documents:
+Applicants for a family visa China must provide the following documents:

 - A valid passport: It must be valid for more than six months.
 Passports of US citizens who intend to apply for a Q2 visa must be valid for one year or more.
 It is necessary to provide a copy of the passport.
 If you have a Chinese visa in your other passport, you must give that passport along with your new passport.